cmkobel/CompareM2/README.md

 Go into that directory in the terminal, and run the command `asscom2`.
 Assemblycomparator2 will then create a sub-directory, named "results_ac2/" containing a plethora of analysis results.

-  - Execute a 'dry run'.
+  - Execute a "dry run".
 That is, to show what will be run without actually doing it.

     ```bash
     asscom2 --dry-run